mister-good-deal/awesomeChatRoom/devDoc.md

 ####Setup source files

-In /static/js project PATH run the followings commands to install dev-dependencies
+In /static project PATH run the followings commands to install dev-dependencies

 `npm install`

-`gulp`

-####Setup less

-In /static/less project PATH run the followings commands to install dev-dependencies

-`npm install`
+`gulp install`

-`gulp`

-To compile less, run this command in /static/less project PATH
+To compile js and less files into dist repository run

-`gulp compile`
+`gulp build_all`

+Here are all the gulp commands you can run

+`gulp flush_bower` Flush the .bowerDependencies repository

+`gulp flush_npm` Flush the node_modules repository

+`gulp flush_js` Flush all js vendor sources files

+`gulp flush_less` Flush all less vendor sources files

+`gulp flush_dist` Flush the dist repository

+`gulp flush_all` Flush all (combination of all the flushes)

+`gulp install` Retrieve and move all the js and less vendor sources files on right folders

+`gulp build_js` Compile and optimize the js sources files into one file (app.js) in dist repository

+`gulp build_less` Compile and optimize the less sources files into one file (style.css) in dist repository

+`gulp build_all`  Compile and optimize both js and less files (combination of build_js and build_less)

 ####Run the server